 i.e. ”I've got a wolf by the ears; for I neither know how to get rid of her, nor yet how to keep her.” (transl.
 Riley, 1887)

 And, if you’ve ever found yourself holding on to a wolf’s ears you know that you have two options: keeping your hold of the ears or letting them go.
 You also know that both could very well end in disaster, so you are a in a bit of a tight spot.

-According to the Roman historian Suetonius’ work, De Vita Caesarum, the emperor Tiberius often used this expression:
+According to the Roman historian Suetonius’ work, De Vita Caesarum, written in 121 A.D, the Emperor Tiberius (reign 14-37 A.D.) often used this expression:

 i.e. ”The cause of his hesitation was fear of the dangers which threatened him on every hand, and often led him to say that he was 'holding a wolf by the ears'” (transl.
 Rolfe, 1914)

 To the modern world, this proverb was made famous by none other than Thomas Jefferson.

 In a letter to John Holms, dated the 22nd of April 1820, Jefferson discussed slavery and the Missouri question/compromise (admitting Missouri as a slave state and Maine as a free state to keep the balance in Congress between slave and free states).